To the Members of Ester Industries Limited

 Information other than the Financial Statements and Auditors Report thereon

-6. The Company's Board of Directors is responsible for the other information.
-The otherinformation comprises the information included in the Annual Report but does not includethe financial statements and our auditor's report thereon.
-The Annual Report is expectedto be made available to us after the date of this auditor's report.
+6. The Companys Board of Directors is responsible for the other information.
+Theother information comprises the information included in the Annual Report but does notinclude the standalone financial statements and our auditors report thereon.

-9. Those Board of Directors are also responsible for overseeing the Company's financialreporting process.
+9. Those Board of Directors is also responsible for overseeing the Companysfinancial reporting process

 11. As part of an audit in accordance with Standards on Auditing we exerciseprofessional judgment and maintain professional skepticism throughout the audit.
 We also:

-Identify and assess the risks of material misstatement of the financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
-The risk of not detecting a material misstatement resulting
+Identify and assess the risks of material misstatement of the financial statementswhether due to fraud or error design and perform audit procedures responsive to thoserisks and obtain audit evidence that is sufficient and appropriate to provide a basis forour opinion.
+The risk of not detecting a material misstatement resulting from fraud ishigher than for one resulting from error as fraud may involve collusion forgeryintentional omissions misrepresentations or the override of internal control;

 obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
-Under section 143(3)(i) of the Act we are also responsible for expressing our opinion on whether the Companyhas adequate internal financial controls system in place and the operating effectivenessof such controls.
+Under section 143(3)(i) of the Act we are also responsible for expressing our opinion on whether the Companyhas adequate internal financial controls with reference to financial statements in placeand the operating effectiveness of such controls;

 evaluate the overall presentation structure and content of the financialstatements including the disclosures and whether the financial statements represent theunderlying transactions and events in a manner that achieves fair presentation.